© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llandeilo Castle Mound is a scheduled monument protected by Cadw under reference GM200.
 View the official record →

-Llandeilo Castle Mound is a Norman motte located near the town of Llandeilo in Carmarthenshire, Wales.
+Llandeilo Castle Mound is a motte dating to the Norman period, located in the parish of Llandeilo in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM200.

 Llandeilo Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llandeilo Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM200.